senzhaocode/ScaR/README.md

       --trans_ref ensembl
       # (default: ensembl)
-      # The setting of annotation resources, users could choose others (e.g. "gencode" or "ucsc").
+      # The setting of annotation resources, users could choose other options (e.g. "gencode" or "ucsc").

       --p 8 \
       # (default: 8)
-      # The number of threads, and make sure that it should be the same as the number of CPUs allocated in jobscript
+      # The number of threads for running in parallel.

       --anno ~/reference/ \
       # Set input path of genomic data and annotation